 Key Takeaways

-- Window periods vary by infection and test type
+- Window periods vary by substance and test type

 - Testing too early can give false negatives

-- Chlamydia and gonorrhea: wait 7-14 days for best results
+- Marijuana and cocaine: wait 7-14 days for best results

-- Herpes: wait 3-4 months for accurate antibody test
+- Amphetamines: wait 3-4 months for accurate antibody test

-- If you have symptoms, get tested immediately regardless of timing
+- If you have effects, get tested immediately regardless of timing

-- When in doubt, test now and retest after the window period
+- When in doubt, test now and retest after the detection time

 Bottom Line

-Understanding window periods helps you get accurate results and avoid the anxiety of false negatives.
-While waiting can be difficult, testing at the right time gives you the most reliable information about your sexual health.
+Understanding detection times helps you get accurate results and avoid the anxiety of false negatives.
+While waiting can be difficult, testing at the right time gives you the most reliable information about your drug testing.

 If you're unsure when to test, consider talking to a healthcare provider about your specific situation.
-They can help you determine the best testing schedule based on your exposure history and symptoms.
+They can help you determine the best testing schedule based on your use history and effects.

 Ready to Get Tested?

-Find confidential STD testing near you.
+Find confidential drug testing near you.
 Same-day appointments available.

 Find a Testing Center →